argodev/studies/nt_survey/NT_Class_03_Manuscript.md

 This is the pivot point of the entire book.
 Up until now, the people have seen partially — as the blind man illustrates.
 But suddenly, clarity have been had, and everything changes.
 Until now, all the locational details have pointed to places around Galilee.
 But chapter 8, verse 27 shows Jesus on the way to Ceasarea Philippi, from whence he goes to Jerusalem.
 From the moment that clarity is first achieved, Jesus begins his walk to the cross.

-Ultimately, then, that means that the first part of bookmark asks the question: __“Who is Jesus?” and giving the answer: “Jesus is the Christ!”__  But once that answer is understood, the second half of the book asks a different question: “What kind of Messiah is Jesus?”
+Ultimately, then, that means that in the first part of book Mark asks the question: __“Who is Jesus?” and giving the answer: “Jesus is the Christ!”__  But once that answer is understood, the second half of the book asks a different question: “What kind of Messiah is Jesus?”
 Answer: “He is the Suffering servant.”
 As Jesus says later on in chapter 10, “For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
 (10:45)

 The second half of Mark includes Jesus’ private teaching of the disciples (8:27-10:52): Jesus provides private and intense teaching to disciples about his coming suffering, death, and resurrection, and what it means to follow Him.
 The book concludes with six chapters focused on the final week of Christ life, His death, and Resurrection.